alexandrglm/myLearningCorner/z80asmmooc/contents/Course/MODULE_1:Sprite_in_machine_Code/A02_SettingUp_the_Environment.md

 If you have any comments, please go to https://github.com/lronaldo/cpctelera or send an email cpctelera@cheesetea.com.
 We hope you enjoy the library and expect to see your games comming out soon :).
 ```
-- Once compiled and installed, we can check the new binaries added to our system (we should reload our paths, `source .bashrc` and/or by closing/reopening a new terminal session).
+- Once compiled and installed, we can check the new binaries added to our system.
+- Make sure to reload your paths by running `source .bashrc` or by closing and reopening a new terminal session.

 ```bash
 $ cpct_
 cpct_aks2c         cpct_img2tileset   cpct_png2chars     cpct_tmx2csv